 Below are the first few paragraphs of a feature story which I have written about Warmlite and its origins.
 Sources included Jack Stephenson himself, an archive of original photos, slides and clippings which he provided, and interviews with others such as Wayne Gregory (the originator of Gregory Packs), and Noah Lamport (who was the original source of the first lightweight nylons used in both Eddie Bauer's and Jack Stephenson's down bags and garments).

-Note: Warmlite was founded in California, and was based there, in Woodland Hills, for many years before moving to New Hampshire, where it is still located.
+Note: Warmlite was founded in California, and was based there, in Woodland Hills, for many years before moving to New Hampshire, where it was until Mr. Stephenson's death in 2017; then it was in Fort Collins, Colorado, and most recently moved back to the Northeast, in the State of Maine....
 Before we move to my feature story, please meet Jack and Joan Stephenson, and hear about their Family.

 Here are the first three paragraphs of my story